civo/kubernetes-marketplace/README.md

 Any category used in this field outside of those values will be removed when we accept any changes and replaced with one of those.
 If you want an additional category, please propose it in a [GitHub issue](https://github.com/civo/k3s-marketplace/issues).

-## Customisation of applications
+## Customising

 Applications support customisation through a simple mechanism.
 This is a user defined set of variables that are then replaced within the `app.yaml` (prefixed with a `$`) or injected as ENVironment variables when executing `install.sh`).
+So for example a configuration of `USERNAME` will have the string `$USERNAME` replaced in `app.yaml` with the value or will be available as `ENV[USERNAME]`.

-The scripts can't ask the user for these values, so they must be either a preconfigured value (to keep the app.yaml and Civo-specific configuration separate) or one of a range of special values that Civo will inject:
+The applications can't ask the user for these values, so they must be either a preconfigured value (to keep the `app.yaml` and Civo-specific configuration separate) or one of a range of special values that Civo will inject:

 <dl>
   <dt>CIVO:ALPHANUMERIC(num)</dt>
-  <dd>A random string of alphanumeric characters `num` long</dd>
+  <dd>A random string of alphanumeric characters <code>num</code> long</dd>
   <dt>CIVO:CLUSTER_NAME</dt>
   <dd>The name of your Kubernetes cluster</dd>
   <dt>CIVO:EMAIL_ADDRESS</dt>